arjunsudheer/Automation_Scripts/README.md

 # Automation Scripts

 Welcome to the Automation Scripts Github repository!
-Automation scripts performes repetitive tasks and can setup your workflows for you.
+Automation scripts performs repetitive tasks and can setup your workflows for you.
 Below is a description of how to use and how to contribute to automation scripts.

 ## Installation Guide

-This section will talk about how to install the neccessary componenets and get the automation scripts up and running on your system.
+This section will talk about how to install the necessary components and get the automation scripts up and running on your system.

 ### Bash Installation Guide

 These automation scripts use the Bash shell.
-The curent supported Bash version is Bash 3.

 #### Mac Users